ros-industrial-attic/cros/msvs_projects/readme.txt

-This is the readme file for the cros solution of MS Visual Studio.
+This is the readme file for the cROS solution of MS Visual Studio.
 ------------------------------------------------------------------

 This solution comprises the following projects: